rfoliveirax/Coding-Challenge/README.md

 The boilerplate should include everything you need to get started, including all required dependencies and some example controllers and pages using Inertia.
 We'll provide links to the relevant documentation in the [Resources](#resources) section of the readme.

 ## Requirements

-- Create a simple UI that accepts the 2 text inputs from the user _(the boilerplate project comes with TailwindCSS installed)_.
+- Create a simple UI that accepts the 2 text inputs from the user and then shows the LLM output at each stage _(the boilerplate project comes with TailwindCSS installed)_.
 - Architect any migrations, models, and relationships you'll need to solve the challenge.
-- The web app should be stateful, i.e. it should be specific to the currently logged in user _(credentials will be seeded into the boilerplate project)_, and at least the prompt output should persist across page reloads.
+- The web app should be stateful, i.e. it should be specific to the currently logged-in user _(credentials will be seeded into the boilerplate project)_, and at least the prompt output should persist across page reloads.
 - Implement a two-step prompt using the user inputs _(OpenAI SDK for Laravel is installed and we've provided you with a temporary OpenAI API key)_.
+- Render the LLM output at each stage of the process.
 - Write a Pest test to validate the happy path of at least one of your controller actions.
 - When you're done, submit you work as a Pull Request on boilerplate repo.